You Have A Fever And A Dry Cough. Now What?

 Do the basics to manage your symptoms.
 "Stay hydrated, take a fever-reducing medicine if you feel like you need to," says epidemiologist Jennifer Nuzzo of the Johns Hopkins Center for Health Security.

 The CDC has a list of other tips, including staying away from family members as much as you can (especially those who are older or who have underlying health conditions).
 Cover your coughs and wash your hand afterward and frequently.

 Don't share a drinking glass, and use your own towel.
-And, if you live with other people, you should regularly clean communal surfaces you touch often — doorknobs, faucet handles, toilets, remote controls and the like — with a household disinfectant or soapy water.
+And, if you live with other people, you should regularly clean the communal surfaces you touch often — doorknobs, faucet handles, toilets, remote controls and the like — with a household disinfectant or soapy water.
 (Note: Wipe, don't dunk your phone, or other electronics, and only after unplugging them.)

 "I think sometimes this is framed as 'lock down,' " says Elisabeth Poorman, a general internist at the University of Washington Neighborhood Kent-Des Moines clinic, south of Seattle.
 "Very, very few people have been ordered to stay at home.
 This is a voluntary activity that people are doing to help keep others safe — they're not being imprisoned in their homes."